R4v3nG/alien-invasion/README.md

 # Alien Invasion v.1.0
-My version of Alien Invasion game from book.
+My variation of Alien Invasion game from the book.

 ## Installation